Git

 Breaking It Down

-• **--soft:** Keeps changes in staging area
+• **`--soft`** — keeps your changes in the staging area

 bash